paw3lkunka/NoA_DateRange/README.md

 <h1>NoA Date Range</h1>

-Console app that takes two date strings as an input and shows date range between them as an output.
+Console app that takes two date strings arguments as an input and shows date range between them as an output.

 <img src=".readme/NoA_DateRange_in_terminal.png"/>

 <h2>Locale dependency</h2>
 <p>
-    Both application input and output is dependant on current thread's locale settings.
+    Both application input and output is dependent on current thread's locale settings.
 It is set by the OS most of the time but you can use environment variable (LC_ALL on Linux) to change it temporarly.<br/>
 </p>
 <p>
     Following variables are defined: